 - 2.3 Whilst the Borough has benefitted from regeneration projects it still suffers from high levels of deprivation.
 The 2019 Indices of Deprivation ranked Blackpool as the most deprived local authority area in the country.
 It was also ranked at 1st in the previous indices of multiple deprivation in 2015.
-It also shows that 39 out of the 94 Lower Super Output Areas (one third of the population) are in the 10 most deprived areas nationally. - As of 2019 Blackpool had a below average life expectancy for males (74.5) and for females (79.5).
-Blackpool still has one of the highest teenage pregnancy rates (32.9 per 1000 population) although it has decreased considerably from 59 per 1000 population in 2011/124. - 2.5 Blackpool faces strong challenges to improve social wellbeing for its residents such as providing good quality affordable homes that encourage healthy and sustainable living; improving educational skills and providing business and employment opportunities.
+It also shows that 39 out of the 94 Lower Super Output Areas (one third of the population) are in the 10 most deprived areas nationally. - 2.4 As of 2019 Blackpool had a below average life expectancy for males (74.5) and for females (79.5).
+Blackpool still has one of the highest teenage pregnancy rates (32.9 per 1000 population) although it has decreased considerably from 59 per 1000 population in 2011/12.
+This is the latest data available4. - 2.5 Blackpool faces strong challenges to improve social wellbeing for its residents such as providing good quality affordable homes that encourage healthy and sustainable living; improving educational skills and providing business and employment opportunities.